Georgette-Lumbe/stay_fit/README.md

         - Name, Size (if has size), Shoesize (if has shoesize), colour, price, SKU, category
         - Add products to bag to buy
         - Find out the needle size of their required product and convert to local using the sizing guide
+        - See reviews of products and also review the products if logged in

     - Super users are able to:
         - Add, edit and delete products